 Enhancement of communicative abilities in listening, speaking, reading and writing through the examination of topics of interest in the Hispanic world.
+Several of the topics include: cultural perspectives, ancestry and roots, and work and leisure.
 Student projects to include presentations, service activities and cultural portfolio.

-SPAN 302 ADVANCED SPANISH II (3)
+SPAN 302 ADVANCED SPANISH: PART TWO (3)

-Prerequisite: SPAN 301 or consent of instructor Further enhancement of communicative abilities in listening, speaking, reading and writing through the examination of topics of interest in the Hispanic world.
+Further enhancement of communicative abilities in listening, speaking, reading and writing through the examination of topics of interest in the Hispanic world.
+Several of the topics include: tradition and change, cultural and linguistic contrasts, and human rights and equality.
 Student projects to include presentations, service activities and cultural portfolio.